Educators Bibliography

 Booker T. Washington

 These books were published at the turn of the 20th Century.
-I read Up From Slavery because Julius Rosenwald said it was one of two books that most affected his life.
+I read Up From Slavery because Julius Rosenwald wrote that it was one of two books that most affected his life.
 While I was pondering how to start off these reviews of two American classics that I had not read before, I saw an article entitled, "Be the design you want to see in the world."

 I thought to myself that this idea summarizes the goal of his books and the life of Booker T. Washington better than anything I would ever come up with.